 We found three on Airbnb (a rental website – if you book through us here you can get money off your first stay, and we get credit too).
 We stayed with Alexandria in East Austin near 11th Street.
 The airstream sits in her back garden and you have access to your own bathroom, which is attached to the house.
 It was cosy and just what we needed to end our stay in awesome Austin!

 Craig and I loved Austin Texas’ points of interest SO MUCH we went back the following year and eloped!
 We headed back to the lake and married at Lou Neff Point, took photos around the city, ate Italian, and then partied to Junior Boys at Mohawk.

 Image by Corey Mendez Photography I Castle Hill, Austin

 We’ve stayed in five different areas of Austin over the two years that we visited for SXSW.

 We totally lucked out on our first year, bagging a private room at the HI Austin.
 This hostel is super modern and in the loveliest of locations along the river.

 Strolling along the water into the city is honestly one of the nicest things to do in Austin on a sunny day.
 I am not lying when I say this experience is what prompted us to wed at Lady Bird Lake.
 The HI has a kitchen, free breakfast, large social area and friendly staff.

 Going to Austin?

 Tell us your recommendations that make Austin awesome.

-We have no affiliations with any of the places mentioned above.
+We have no affiliations with any of the places mentioned in this Austin attractions article.
 It’s all out of love!